Three Macro Programs

 With QuicKeys in your System folder, the QuicKeys window is available through the Control Panel (under the Apple menu), or you can call up a variation of the main window with a keystroke.

 Like Automac, QuicKeys can save and load different macro files.
 Like MacroMaker, QuicKeys understands the function keys.
 QuicKeys’ most obvious difference from either of these two programs is that it allows you to do a lot of the programming by pointing and clicking with the mouse.
-This makes it more “Mac-like,” and it is fun to watch a macro being assembled as you click away.
+This makes it more Mac-like, and it is fun to watch a macro being assembled as you click away.

 QuicKeys does have a couple of idiosyncracies that drive me crazy, however.
 First, it doesn’t recognize when the Caps Lock key is down, so you can’t assign a macro to a key with a Caps Lock attribute.
 On the other hand, you might prefer not having to worry about the Caps Lock key’s status.
 MacroMaker, which does recognize the Caps Lock key, will beep at you when you press F7 with the Caps Lock down if you have a definition for F7 but not Caps Lock-F7.